 Sea urchins face several threats, including habitat destruction, pollution, and overfishing.
 In some areas, urchins are harvested for their edible roe or eggs.
 It’s often served raw, with rice, or tucked into dumplings in Japanese restaurants.
 In Mediterranean cuisine, you’ll mostly find it blended into sauces, tossed with pasta, or spread on crostini, and this alone is enough to deplete their populations over a short period.

-Some species of sea urchins are also vulnerable to many diseases, which can affect their survival.
+Some species are also vulnerable to many diseases, which can affect their survival.
 Climate change is also a concern, as rising ocean temperatures and acidification can negatively impact urchin populations in days.

-Sea urchin species, such as Cidaris abyssicola, that live at depths of several kilometers face fewer threats than their counterparts that struggle to deal with overfishing and other similar threats.
+A species Cidaris abyssicola lives at depths of several kilometers and faces fewer threats than their counterparts that struggle to deal with overfishing and other similar threats.

 - Sea urchins have a hard, calcified skeleton made of plates called ossicles.

-- Sea urchins are found in every ocean in the world.
+- They are found in every ocean in the world.

-- Sea urchins can move slowly using their tube feet but are mostly stationary creatures.
+- They can move slowly using their tube feet but are mostly stationary creatures.

 - Sea urchins are an important part of marine ecosystems, as they help control algae growth and provide food for other animals.